-Petty larceny (spelled "petit larceny") is the catch-all theft crime in New York.
+Petty larceny (also spelled "petit larceny") is the basic crime of theft.
 It occurs when a person steals any kind of property, regardless of its value.
 It encompasses every kind of theft.

 Grand larceny is petty larceny, plus at least one additional factor.
-Grand larceny ranges from fourth degree (a class E felony, punishable by up to 4 years in prison), to first degree (a class B felony, punishable by up to 25 years).
+It ranges from fourth degree (a class E felony, punishable by up to 4 years in prison), to first degree (a class B felony, punishable by up to 25 years).

 Grand larceny in the fourth degree occurs when a person steals any of the following items:

 - "Public records".

 - Property "taken from the person of another" (by pickpocketing, for example).

 - Property obtained by extortion.